-The Government of Kenya is implementing a police reform process guided by the National Framework for re-organizing the National Police Service.
+The Government of Kenya is implementing a police reform process guided by the National Framework to re-organise the National Police Service.
 The police reform agenda in Kenya envisions quality policing services for a safe and secure Kenya through strengthened capacity among policing institutions to address institutional and people-centred reforms.

 REINVENT PROGRAMME APPROACH